kks219hyunju/whatever/os/hw6/README.md

 ### Logging

+Logging done by creating a new text file in the desired directory.

+Logging will be done by giving desired directory, and it will log the time the program is ran, the file took to run the output to the HTTP protcol and its PID when the program is ran.

 ## Arugument

 Arugment is being used to run the program. there are three arguments are implimented into this project,